smaakage85/trimmer/cran-comments.md

-This is my first submission.
+This is a resubmission after fixing vignette.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes